/

 Is It Time to Dump That Legacy CRM System?

-In many cases, there have been hundreds of thousands of dollars invested in the system over the years.
-There can be multiple integrations with other legacy systems.
+In many cases, hundreds of thousands of dollars have been invested in the system over the years.
+It can be integrated with multiple legacy systems.

-A common problem with a legacy system is that sales user adoption is low.
-We often hear, “our salespeople enter their opportunities into CRM — but that’s about it.”
+A common problem with a legacy system is low sales user adoption.
+We often hear, “Our salespeople enter their opportunities into CRM, but that’s about it.”

 On the other hand, the legacy CRM system may still be seeing acceptable levels of adoption in areas such as customer service.

-Executives don’t always eagerly support the idea of replacing software that has had so much time and money put into it and that still has value in some areas.
+Executives don’t always eagerly support replacing CRM software that has had so much time and money put into it and still has value in some areas.

 Legacy System Definition